Kr1s1e/CSS-animations/README.md

-a projecct made for school (sixth form) where I animate my name different ways in CSS
+a project made for school (sixth form) where I animate my name different ways in CSS